crowdfavorite-mirrors/featured-images-for-categories/readme.txt

 2. This screen shot shows the widget the plugin provides to show a gallery of featured images in a widget area

 == Changelog ==

+Version 1.2 Fixed a bug which may cause featured images to be removed

 Version 1.1 Add two new options in shortcode, category name and category description can be displayed under the featured image